perlwasm/Wasm/README.md

 ## %Wasm::WASM

 This hash maps the Wasm module names to the files from which the Wasm was loaded.
-It is roughly analogous to the `@INC` array in Perl.
+It is roughly analogous to the `%INC` hash in Perl.

 # CAVEATS